ross-newman/dont_panic/README.md

 ```
 npm install
 ```
 To setup the default database of 50 names (created using http://listofrandomnames.com/) run the test script below.
+You can replace the list with your own or add names to the list as required see [names.txt](./names.txt)
 ```
 npm test
 ```